SoftwareEngineeringToolDemos/ICSE-2014-Cookbook/README.md

 ***

-This repository contains information related to the tool Cookbook presented in the International Conference on Software Engineering, 2014.
+This repository contains information related to the tool Cookbook presented in the International Conference on Software Engineering, 2014.The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?id=2591076).

-You can find the paper on the folloing [link] (http://www.cs.utexas.edu/users/mengna09/publications/cookbook.pdf).

-This repository is not the original repository for this tool.
+This repository _is not_ the original repository for this tool.

 In this repository, for Cookbook you will find:

-   - :x: Source code (not available)
+* :x: Source code
+* :x: Binaries
-   - :x: Executable tool (not available)
+* :x: The original tool

 This repository was constructed by [Shraddha Naik] (https://github.com/Shraddha512) under the supervision of [Emerson Murphy-Hill] (https://github.com/CaptainEmerson).